Terminology

 • Business Impact: The degree of material or irreversible impact on the business.

-• Environment Impact: The risk posed to the environment, including compromise accessibility and the potential for cascading effects.
+• Environment Impact: The exploitability analysis of the finding including, including compromise accessibility and the potential for cascading effects.

 • Threat: The likelihood of exploitation.

-Lifecycle Status The status of a vulnerability throughout its lifecycle:
+Lifecycle Status The status of a finding throughout its lifecycle:

 • Rollout: The fix is in the process of being rolled out.